walkieq/RNN_HLS/README.md

 This repository includes the LSTM template and a few examples in Vivado HLS.
 These examples are tested using **Vivado HLS 2019.02**.
 We are still work on more examples which will be released later.
 If you find any issue, please ping me an email.

+Thanks to [HLS4ML](https://fastmachinelearning.org/hls4ml/).
+Our template and examples are designed to be compatibale with HLS4ML and many of the low level blocks used in this project is from HLS4ML.
+This template is planed to be merged into HLS4ML later.

 ## Citation
 If you find the LSTM template and these exmaples useful, please cite our paper: